recipy/recipy/README.md

 ![Screenshot of GUI](http://rtwilson.com/images/RecipyGUI.png)

+Once you've got some runs in your database, you can 'annotate' these runs with any notes that you want to keep about them.
+This can be particularly useful for recording which runs worked well, or particular problems you ran into.
+This can be done from the 'details' page in the GUI, or by running

+	recipy annotate

+which will open an editor to allow you to write notes that will be attached to the run.
+These will then be viewable via the command-line and the GUI when searching for runs.

-Run `./recipy --help` to see the other options: you can view diffs, see all runs that created a file with a given name, search based on ids, show the latest entry and more:
+There are other features in the command-line interface too: `./recipy --help` to see the other options.
+You can view diffs, see all runs that created a file with a given name, search based on ids, show the latest entry and more:

 	recipy - a frictionless provenance tool for Python